-By default, the mobile applications created in Mobile Services on Cloud Foundry will be using OAuth as authentication method.
+By default, the newly created applications in Mobile Services on Cloud Foundry will use OAuth as authentication method.
 However, our (Neo) app is expecting to make use of SAML.

 So we need to change the Security setting to use SAML.

 In the tab Application Links in Mobile Services, please check the URL specified for Server API.
 We will need to modify the mobile app to point to this URL, instead of the URL pointing to the Neo environment.